-MCFp works within Mathare slums and its environment.
-Mathare Slum is one of the oldest and the worst slums in Africa.
-Situated three miles east of Nairobi City’s central business district, Mathare slum is home to over 800,000 people occupying an area of two miles long by one mile wide.
+MCFpanairobi works within Mathare informal settlement and its environment.
+Mathare is one of the oldest and the worst informal settlements in Africa.
+Situated three miles east of Nairobi city’s central business district, Mathare slum is home to over 800,000 people occupying an area of two miles long by one mile wide.
 Because of congestion, survival is a daily battle for the residents against the backdrop of diseases, crime, prostitution and lawlessness.
-Life is unbearable for everyone who resides and visits the slums.
-Most residents are engaged in small-scale petty businesses, either in their 6 X 8’ makeshift housing structures or on narrow open raw sewer filled alleyways.
-Apart from having no access to basic amenities like clean water, food, clothing, shelter and healthcare, the over 800,000 residents also suffer the misfortune of having no roads that can allow for any emergency services like fire outbreak.
+Life is unbearable for majority of those who reside in the slums.
+Most residents are engaged in small-scale petty businesses, either in their 6" X 8" makeshift housing structures or on narrow open raw sewer filled alleyways.
+Apart from having no access to basic amenities like clean water, food, clothing, shelter and healthcare, the over 800,000 residents also suffer the misfortune of having no roads that can allow passage for any emergency services vehicles when needed.

 To support, promote and secure children’s rights to education, food, health and general well-being, especially in resource-constrained areas, through empowering participatory processes and community outreach.